 Let me show you a delicious variation of banana pudding.
 This isn’t traditional banana pudding– rather, it’s a version made with brown sugar caramelized bananas and fluffy cinnamon spiced whipped cream on top.
 Classic southern banana pudding is typically made with fresh bananas and a meringue topping.
 My favorite real homemade banana pudding is found on Grand Baby Cakes—have you tried Jocelyn’s version yet?
 It’s unreal.

 But it’s fun to play around with different flavors and variations.
 If you love cinnamon, brown sugar, real homemade pudding, billowy whipped cream, and bananas (raises hand *so high*), this dessert is totally for you.

 - Caramelized Bananas: You need about 4 cups of banana slices, which is around 5 large bananas.
 Avoid brown spotty bananas that you would use for banana bread.
 Instead, start with completely yellow bananas.
 To caramelize the banana slices, cook butter, brown sugar, and cinnamon together on the stove.
 Add the bananas and cook them until softened and caramelized.
 They’ll become pretty soft, so if you prefer a little more texture in your banana pudding layers, reduce the banana cook time.

 - Homemade Vanilla Pudding: This pudding is a variation of the pudding I use in my banana cream pie.
 It’s much thicker in the pie recipe since we need it to solidify into slices.
-I’ve thinned it out with more milk, a little more sugar, and extra butter.
+I’ve thinned it out with more milk, a little more sugar, and extra butter to be a similar consistency to my chocolate dirt pudding.
 A little extra salt offsets the sweetness.
 Continue below to read how it’s made.

 - Vanilla Wafer Cookies: A staple in banana pudding recipes!
 If you don’t have vanilla wafer cookies, use graham crackers.